THE NOMAD PARAPLANNER

 Successful investing rests upon understanding, accepting and managing the various types of investment risk you could face.

+Every investment carries with it some risk that you won’t get back your original investment capital.
+At the very basic level, a share in a company has a higher risk of outright capital loss than a bond, but for practical purposes, these types of risks have already been diversified away via fund management and indexing.
+Whilst with a well-diversified multi asset portfolio that most financial advisers/planners would recommend, the likelihood of outright capital loss over a long time horizon is so small that it is practically irrelevant, when we introduce client timespans it remains an essential part of our investment planning.
 Whilst a 50-year chart will show that you don’t really have much to worry about when investing, how many of your clients truly have this level of time horizon?
 We all understand the long-term benefits of investing, yet clients have both shorter-term mindsets and shorter-term needs.
 This makes capital risk a very real concern and explains why the measurement of volatility and risk profiling become key financial planning factors.

 Interest rate risk